AshTheDeveloper/DBM-Enhanced/README.md

 # What Is DBM-E?

-## Discord Bot Maker Enchaned
+(Discord Bot Maker Enchaned)

-is an addon/package for "Discord Bot Maker" that enhances it in various ways, These enhancements include customized mods, scripts, files etc.
+**DBM-E** is an addon/package for "Discord Bot Maker" that enhances it in various ways, These enhancements include customized mods, scripts, files etc.

 ## Downloading DBM-E
 > First, [**Click Here**](https://cdn.discordapp.com/attachments/886234967338786896/929799296763699210/start.js) To Download The **Starter Script.**